-- The plan must reflect the latest version of the National Institute of Standards and Technology Framework for Improving Critical Infrastructure Cybersecurity (currently Version 1.1) and the standards and controls set forth in Executive Order 14028 and specifies the security and privacy controls being implemented. - ► The plan will be reevaluated and updated on a periodic basis and as events warrant. - ▶ The plan will be submitted to the VCBB prior to the allocation of funds.
+The plan must reflect the latest version of the National Institute of Standards and Technology Framework for Improving Critical Infrastructure Cybersecurity (currently Version 1.1) and the standards and controls set forth in Executive Order 14028 and specifies the security and privacy controls being implemented.

+The plan will be reevaluated and updated on a periodic basis and as events warrant.

+The plan will be submitted to the VCBB prior to the allocation of funds.
 If the subgrantee makes any substantive changes to the plan, a new version will be submitted within 30 days.

-The VCBB will also require subgrantees to submit a Supply Chain Risk Management plan.
-As with the cybersecurity risk management plan, the Supply Chain Risk Management plans must be in place prior to award of the grant if the subgrantee is providing service to the area already; or to demonstrate that it is ready to be operationalized upon providing service, if the prospective subgrantee is not yet providing service prior to the grant award.
-The Supply Chain Risk Management plans will be:
+The VCBB will also require subgrantees to submit a Supply Chain Risk Management (SCRM) plan.
+As with the cybersecurity risk management plan, the SCRM plans must be in place prior to award of the grant if the subgrantee is providing service to the area already; or to demonstrate that it is ready to be operationalized upon providing service, if the prospective subgrantee is not yet providing service prior to the grant award.
+The SCRM plans will be:

-- Based upon the key practices discussed in the National Institute of Standards and Technology publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related Supply Chain Risk Management guidance from National Institute of Standards and Technology, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented. - Reevaluated and updated on a periodic basis and as events warrant. - Submitted to VCBB prior to the allocation of funds.
+Based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented.

+Reevaluated and updated on a periodic basis and as events warrant.

+Submitted to VCBB prior to the allocation of funds.
 If the subgrantee makes any substantive changes to the plan, a new version will be submitted within 30 days.

-The VCBB will make both the Cybersecurity plan and the Supply Chain Risk Management plan available to NTIA upon request.
+The VCBB will make both the Cybersecurity plan and the SCRM available to NTIA upon request.